-Directors' interests
+Directors' interests in shares and debentures

-According to the register kept by the Company for the purposes of Section 164 of the Companies Act, Chapter 50 (the Act), particulars of interests of directors who held office at the end of the financial year (including those held by their spouses and infant children) in shares, debentures, warrants and share options in the Company and in related corporations (other than wholly-owned subsidiaries) are as follows:
+According to the register kept by the Company for the purposes of Section 164 of the Companies Act 1967 (the "Act"), particulars of interests of directors who held office at the end of the financial year (including those held by their spouses and infant children) in shares or debentures in the Company and in related corporations (other than whollyowned subsidiaries) are as follows:

+Holdings at

+Holdings at beginning of the

+beginning year at end

-Name of director and corporation in which interests are held Holdings at beginning of the year Holdings at end of the year
+Name of director and corporation in which interests are held of the year of the year

 Ultimate holding company

 Phillip Assets Pte.
 Ltd.

 Lim Hua Min

 - ordinary shares 39,100,000 39,100,000

 IFS Capital Limited - Company

 Lim Hua Min

 - ordinary shares

 - deemed interests 226,586,029 226,586,029

-Tan Hai Leng Eugene

-- ordinary shares 200,000 200,000

 Randy Sim Cheng Leong

-- ordinary shares 1,0500,000 1,0500,000
+- ordinary shares 1,050,000 1,050,000

 IFS Factors (Malaysia) Sdn.
 Bhd Subsidiary

 Randy Sim Cheng Leong

 - ordinary shares 1 1